 I own a split level flat in Deeside, conveyancing formalities finalised April 2009.
 Can you please calculate a probable premium for a statutory lease extension?
 Equivalent properties in Deeside with over 90 years remaining are worth £201,000.
 The average or mid-range amount of ground rent is £45 yearly.
 The lease finishes on 21st October 2085

 With 64 years remaining on your lease we estimate the price of your lease extension to span between £15,200 and £17,600 as well as costs.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.